Heather Hooper's experience of being part of the Volunteer Advisory Panel

 How long have you been a member of the Volunteer Advisory Panel?

-Three years.
-VAP members serve a period of three years.
-I joined in 2023, my term ends in January 2026.
+Three years - which is a full term!
+I joined in 2023 and my term ends in January 2026.

 The panel is made up of volunteers supporting different areas of Alzheimer's Society and includes members with lived experience.